 4.6 In order to increase the train service, ten additional trains are required.
-The trains will be Modern Equivalent Trains (METs), which will have the same dimensional characteristics as the current Jubilee line trains, but will feature modern subsystems, such as traction packages, customer information systems and train management systems.
-The procurement and delivery of the METs will be managed as a separate project and has been combined with the METs required for the Northern line to support the Northern Line Extension (NLE) and the Northern Line Upgrade 2 (NLU2), although only the costs of Jubilee line trains are included within the £253m EFC.
+The trains will have the same dimensional characteristics as the current Jubilee line trains, but will feature modern subsystems, such as traction packages, customer information systems and train management systems.
+The procurement and delivery of the trains will be managed as a separate project and has been combined with the trains required for the Northern line to support the Northern Line Extension (NLE) and the Northern Line Upgrade 2 (NLU2), although only the costs of Jubilee line trains are included within the £253m EFC.